-John’s extradition practice includes both part 1 and part 2 warrants, including a request from the United States.
-He has particular experience in relation to s2 arguments on the legality of warrants and has also conducted cases on article 6, article 8, article 3 and section 10.
+John’s extradition practice includes both part 1 and part 2 warrants, including requests from the United States and Albania.
+He has particular experience in relation to s2 arguments on the legality of warrants, as well as under s25 in relation to requested persons’ health.

 John has advised private and legally aided clients in relation to various areas of family law and appeared in both the County Court and the High Court in contested hearings.

 His regulatory work has included acting in a number of regulatory matters ranging from health and safety prosecutions to cases concerning illegal felling on behalf of the Forestry Commission.

 These are the views of some of the solicitors who have instructed John:

 ‘His diligence; ability to quickly grasp facts and the law, as well as to act appropriately for our clients is impressive’

 ‘an easy and effective manner in his advocacy skills.
 He has a smooth style of delivery, measured in his speech and carefully chooses his words.’

 ‘Mr Crawford has been efficient in his paperwork, diligent in his preparation of cases and has always maintained good contact throughout his involvement in cases’